Human trafficking in Thailand: Overview

-According to the US State Department's Trafficking in Persons Report June 2016 (TIP), persons are trafficked into Thailand for forced labor or sexual exploitation and Thai nationals are trafficked abroad for the same reasons.
+According to the US State Department's Trafficking in Persons Report June 2016 (TIP), people are trafficked into Thailand for forced labor or sexual exploitation and Thai nationals are trafficked abroad for the same reasons.
 Some Thai men who migrate for low-skilled contract work to Taiwan, South Korea, Israel, the United States and Gulf states are subjected to conditions of forced labour and debt bondage after arrival.

 Thailand is a destination country for many illegal immigrants from neighboring countries for better-paying jobs.
 Four key sectors of the Thai economy (fishing, construction, commercial agriculture, and domestic work) rely heavily on undocumented Burmese migrants and other ethnic minority groups from Myanmar, including children, as cheap labourers.
 Many of these immigrants are particularly vulnerable to labor exploitation from the lack of legal protection, and are subjected to conditions of forced labor in these sectors.
 Among these immigrants are females who have been brought to work in the commercial-sex businesses.
 Children from Burma, Laos, and Cambodia are trafficked into forced begging and exploitative labour in Thailand as well.
 In these fields, the migrants are easily subjected to abusive conditions.

 Thailand is also a source country of laborers as many Thai workers seek to work abroad.
 Among them, Japan is considered the biggest market for the migrants.
 Many laborers—especially women—are trafficked overseas, and they often find themselves in a debt bondage because they are required to pay a hefty pre-departure recruitment fee which creates a debt that they have to pay back through involuntary labor.
 The Thai migrant workers are victims of labor abuses such as excessive work hours, low wages, and an unsafe working environment.